Champa Christian Hospital

 The Champa Community Health Development Project forms self-help groups to assist families in learning income-generating skills such as farming, fishing, brick making, and vegetable cultivating.
 Many of the self-help groups have become eligible to carry out the mid-day meal program.

-Through all of these programs and services, Champa Christian Hospital seeks to reach out to the district of Chhattisgarh with the gospel of Christ, changing lives for eternity.
+Through all of these programs and services, Champa Christian Hospital seeks to reach out to the district of Chhattisgarh with the love of God, changing lives for eternity.